 When it’s safe to move around your vehicle, get out and look for damage.
 Large animals are capable of causing serious damage to the body of your car, including dents or damage to your bumper.

 Keep in mind that an impact with an animal could cause damage to interior structures or systems as well.
-Consider taking your car into a reputable auto repair shop after hitting an animal to make sure there’s no damage below the surface
+Consider taking your car to a reputable auto repair shop after hitting an animal to make sure there’s no damage below the surface

 4. Take Photos of the Accident